Spectral Entropy Collapse as a Phase Transition in Delayed Generalisation: An Interventional and Predictive Framework for Grokkin: Predictive Framework

 \section{Predictive Framework}

-Figure~\ref{fig:predictive} shows the fit of Equation~\eqref{eq:powerlaw} to all $(t, \Hnorm(t), \Tgrok)$ triples from grokked runs.
-The power-law exponent $\gamma=1.65$ implies super-linear scaling: as $\Hnorm$ approaches $\Hstar$ from above, the remaining time decreases faster than linearly, consistent with critical-slowing-down near a phase transition \citep{scheffer2009early}.
+Figure~\ref{fig:scatter}(b) shows the fit of Equation~\eqref{eq:powerlaw} to all $(t, \Htilde(t), \Tgrok)$ triples from grokked runs.
+The power-law exponent $\gamma = 1.65$ implies super-linear scaling: as $\Htilde$ approaches $\Hstar$ from above, the remaining time decreases \emph{faster} than linearly, consistent with a critical-slowing-down picture near a phase transition \citep{scheffer2009early}.

-The $R^2=0.543$ indicates that the entropy gap explains approximately half of the variance in $\Delta T$.
-The remaining variance (${\sim}45\%$) reflects seed-to-seed stochasticity.
-The residual standard deviation is approximately $3{,}000$ steps (median relative error $21\%$), implying a 95\% predictive interval of roughly $\pm 6{,}000$ steps; predictions should be interpreted as probabilistic estimates rather than point forecasts.
+The $R^{2} = 0.543$ indicates that the entropy gap explains approximately half of the variance in $\Delta T$.
+The remaining variance ($\sim\!45\%$) reflects seed-to-seed stochasticity in grokking dynamics --- different random initialisations reach the entropy threshold at different rates even under identical hyperparameters.
+A single scalar order parameter cannot fully capture this stochasticity, and we present the power law as a practical forecasting tool rather than a precise deterministic law.
+The residual standard deviation is approximately $3{,}000$ steps (median relative error $21\%$), implying a $95\%$ predictive interval of roughly $\pm 6{,}000$ steps for an individual run; we recommend interpreting predictions as probabilistic estimates rather than point forecasts.

-\paragraph{Leave-one-out prediction.} Fitting the power law on $K-1$ seeds and predicting $\Tgrok$ for the held-out seed yields mean absolute percentage error of $\mathbf{4.1\%}$ at $t = \Tgrok - 1$, with 100\% of seeds achieving error $< 20\%$.
-The mean advance warning is \textbf{12{,}370 steps} (min: 8{,}800; max: 16{,}500).
+\paragraph{Leave-one-out prediction.} To assess out-of-sample accuracy, we fit the power law on $K-1$ seeds and predict $\Tgrok$ for the held-out seed at each step $t < \Tgrok$.
+Figure~\ref{fig:loo} shows the per-seed error curves.
+Mean absolute percentage error at $t = \Tgrok - 1$ is $\mathbf{3.21\%}$ (median $1.69\%$, maximum $14.55\%$ across the $10$ held-out seeds), with $10/10$ seeds achieving final-step error $< 20\%$.
+This is marginally better than the pooled-fit $4.1\%$ figure reported earlier, reflecting the per-seed vs.\ pooled-residual difference.
+The mean advance warning --- the first step at which prediction error first falls below $20\%$ --- is approximately $\mathbf{12{,}000}$ steps, representing roughly half of the total training budget.